fornax-navo/astropy/docs/io/fits/usage/cloud.rst

         cutout = hdul[2].section[10:20, 30:50]

 The example above requires less time and memory than would be required to download the entire file.
-This is because the example leverages two *lazy data loading* features available in Astropy:
+This is because ``fsspec`` is able to leverage two *lazy data loading* features available in Astropy:

 1. The ``lazy_load_hdus`` parameter takes care of loading HDU header and data attributes on demand rather than reading all HDUs at once.
 This parameter is set to ``True`` by default.
 You do not need to pass it explicitely, unless you changed its default value in the :ref:`astropy:astropy_config`.
-2. The `ImageHDU.section` property enables a subset of an image array to be read into memory without downloading the entire image.
+2. The `ImageHDU.section` property enables a subset of a data array to be read into memory without downloading the entire image or cube.
 See the :ref:`astropy:data-sections` part of the documentation for more details.

-See the :ref:`astropy:optimizing_fsspec` section for additional tips on achieving the best performance with remote files.
+Additional tips for achieving good performance when working with remote files are provided in the :ref:`astropy:optimizing_fsspec` section of this page.

 .. note::

-    The `.section` feature is only available for uncompressed FITS image extensions.
+    The `ImageHDU.section` feature is only available for uncompressed FITS image extensions.
 Attempting to use `.section` on a compressed image will yield an `AttributeError`.

 Subsetting FITS files hosted in Amazon S3 cloud storage